Henry Eckford (shipbuilder): Commemoration

 The North Ayrshire, Scotland, town council calls Henry Eckford "the father of the U.S. Navy."

 Various 19th-century baseball teams in the United States were named in honour of Henry Eckford.
 The most prominent one was Eckford of Brooklyn, a Brooklyn, New York, baseball team composed largely of local shipwrights; it played from 1855 to 1872 and was the national champion in 1862 and 1863.
 For at least four seasons, from 1860 to 1864, a separate "Henry Eckford" team also played in Brooklyn, while other teams named "Eckford" played in Albany, New York, from 1864 to 1867, in Syracuse, New York, in 1870, and in Newark, New Jersey, in 1870.
 In 2011, a 19th-century baseball club, composed of players from Long Island, was organized and adopted the name "Eckford of Brooklyn" or "Eckford Base Ball Club of Brooklyn".
 The club plays its home games at the Old Bethpage Village Restoration (OBVR) in Old Bethpage, New York, and won the in-house OBVR championship annually from 2012 through 2016 and the Mid-Atlantic Vintage Base Ball League (MAVBBL) Championship in 2016.
-The 21st-century Eckfords have quickly become one of the premier 19th-century base ball clubs in the United States.
+The 21st-century Eckfords have quickly become one of the premier 19th-century baseball clubs in the United States.

 In the late 19th century, a series of cigar bands commemorating important figures of the 19th century included Henry Eckford along with industrialist and philanthropist Andrew Carnegie, merchant and yachtsman Sir Thomas Lipton, inventor Samuel F. B. Morse, and industrialist and philanthropist Cornelius Vanderbilt.

 The first steamboat with a compound engine, the commercial passenger-cargo steamer PS Henry Eckford, built in 1824 by Mowatt Brothers and Company and in service until 1841, was named for Henry Eckford.

 One U.S. Navy ship, the fleet replenishment oiler USNS Henry Eckford (T-AO-192), has been named for Henry Eckford.
 Launched in 1989, she was never completed, and finally was scrapped in 2011.

 Eckford Street in the Greenpoint neighborhood of Brooklyn, New York, is named for Henry Eckford.

 A chain of lakes in the Adirondack Mountains in Indian Lake, New York, that Eckford surveyed in 1811 are named the Eckford chain for him.